 Real IEP Accommodations That Really Work

-ADDitude readers share the school accommodations — as well as IEP tips and tricks — that help their children manage ADHD symptoms and stay focused, happy, and successful at school.
+ADDitude readers share the school accommodations — plus crafty IEP tips and tricks — that help their children manage ADHD symptoms and stay focused, happy, and academically & socially successful.

-My daughter, Natalie, a third grader with attention deficit disorder (ADHD or ADD), has had an Individualized Education Plan (IEP) since preschool, but I still feel like the new kid in class when it comes to advocating for her effectively.
+My daughter, Natalie, a third grader with attention deficit disorder (ADHD or ADD), has had an Individualized Education Plan and IEP accommodations since preschool, but I still feel like the new kid in class when it comes to advocating for her effectively.
 It’s not for lack of trying.
 I read books, I search for information online, I ask questions.
 But my advocacy remains clumsy, at best.
 There’s so much to know — legal rights, educational strategies, my child’s unique strengths and needs — it can feel overwhelming.

 ADDitude’s “Back-to-School IEP Challenge” invited parents to share real-world accommodations that worked for their kids.
 The idea was to create the most comprehensive list of accommodations used successfully by real kids in existence.

 And, the more ideas, the better.
 After all, what works for one child with ADD won’t necessarily work for others, as one reader confirmed: “I’m a special education staff developer and I train others on IEPs, so my son has a pretty nice one.
 When you said ‘real life’ accommodations, you were right on.
 These must be based on the child’s needs, not what they give to most of the kids.
 Every kid has unique needs!”

 By the end of the challenge, more than 30 parents had contributed their hard-won wisdom.
 This treasure of parent-to-parent sharing is summarized here.
 Please, continue to comment, and add your accommodations-of-choice.

 By working together, parents, we can attend our next IEP meetings feeling more like star students, and less like class clowns.